junxit/us-congress-code/title-43/chapter-12/sec-390h.md

 ### Short Title of 1998 Amendment

 Pub.
 L. 105–321, § 1(a), Oct.
 30, 1998, 112 Stat.
-3020, provided that: “This Act [enacting section 390h–16 of this title, amending section 564w–1 of Title 25, Indians, and enacting and amending provisions listed in a table of National Wildlife Refuges set out under section 668dd of Title 16, Conservation] may be cited as the ‘Oregon Public Lands Transfer and Protection Act of 1998’.”
+3020, provided that: “This Act [enacting sections 390h–16 and 2607 of this title, amending section 564w–1 of Title 25, Indians, and enacting and amending provisions listed in a table of National Wildlife Refuges set out under section 668dd of Title 16, Conservation] may be cited as the ‘Oregon Public Lands Transfer and Protection Act of 1998’.”

 ### Short Title of 1996 Amendment